 Which heat pump water heater brands are most reliable?

 The three leading brands are Rheem ProTerra (best features, smart app connectivity, built-in leak detection), AO Smith Voltex (most reliable, widest model range, excellent warranty), and Bradford White AeroTherm (best warranty, strong plumber preference).
-All three carry UEF ratings of 3.5-4.0+ on their flagship models and meet the IRA 25C credit requirements.
+All three carry UEF ratings of 3.5-4.0+ on their flagship models and qualify for ENERGY STAR, which many state and utility rebate programs use as their eligibility bar.
 Rheem and AO Smith are widely available at Home Depot and Lowe's; Bradford White is typically plumber-only distribution.